Resilio is Joining Nasuni — Learn More →

 LucidLink is a cloud-only replication solution.
 While that may be suitable for some organizations, others need to synchronize files between a mix of cloud and on-prem storage systems.

-Resilio is a storage-agnostic solution that can be used to sync from on-prem to cloud, cloud native, or in a hybrid cloud scenario.
+Resilio is a storage-agnostic solution that can be used to sync from on-premises to cloud, cloud native, or in a hybrid cloud scenario.
 Resilio’s flexible BYO data storage means you can deploy it on your existing infrastructure — and extend it to any remote location, including the cloud.

 As an added plus, Resilio is fully cross-platform, supporting popular operating systems such as Android, macOS, Linux, Windows servers, and more.
-Files can be preceded and begin syncing in as little as 2 hours.
+Files can be processed and begin syncing in as little as 2 hours.

 • Sync on-prem and cloud servers